x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-pop3.md

 ## Step 4: Configure the authenticated SMTP settings for POP3 clients

 Because POP3 isn't used to send email messages, you need to configure the authenticated SMTP settings that are used by internal and external POP3 clients.
-For more information, see [Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange 2016](configure-authenticated-smtp.md).
+For more information, see [POP3 and IMAP4 in Exchange Server](pop3-and-imap4.md).

 ## How do you know this task worked?